 Hey there!
-I’m Heather Renz and I’m sharing the teaching strategies, ideas, hints, and tips that worked for me with upper elementary students so you can make your lessons fun and exciting.
+I’m Heather Renz and I’m sharing the teaching strategies, ideas, hints, and tips that worked for me with upper elementary students so you can make your lessons challenging, rigorous and exciting.

 When students are actively engaged and taking charge of their learning, you are doing less classroom behavior management and more teaching.